Associate of Applied Science in Health Information Technology

 Health Information Technology

 Health Information Technology careers are found in a variety of settings including: health care facilities, consulting firms, government agencies, insurance companies, health care IS/IT vendors, pharmaceutical companies, as well as many other environments.

-Health Information Management programs incorporate the disciplines of medicine, management, finance, information technology, and law into one curriculum.
-Because of this unique mixture, HIM graduates can choose from a variety of work settings across an array of health care environments.
+Health Information Technology programs incorporate the disciplines of medicine, management, finance, information technology, and law into one curriculum.
+Because of this unique mixture, HIT graduates can choose from a variety of work settings across an array of health care environments.

 What is medical coding?

 Medical coding is a translation from medical documentation converted into a series of code number that describe diagnosis or procedures in a standard manner.
 Coding is used for patient care, research, and reimbursement.